 Students who are experiencing difficulties may be highlighted by their previous school, a subject teacher, parent/carer or even the student themselves.
-We make an assessment of the student's needs by talking to staff, parents, the student and through a variety of tests.
+We make an assessment of the student's needs by talking to staff, parents, the student and, if appropriate, using a variety of tests.

-Student Learning Passport
+Student Learning Plan

-Some students may be given a Student Learning Passport.
-This sets the student's needs and information for the classroom teacher on how to support that students' learning.
-The Learning Passport is reviewed with the student and the SEND team on a regular basis.
+Some students may be given a Learning Plan.
+This outlines the student's needs and information for the classroom teacher on how to support that student's learning.
+The Learning Plan is reviewed with the student and the SEND team on a regular basis.

-What provision is in Place?
+What provision is in place?

-Learning support at Cotham is led by the Special Educational Needs Coordinator.
-In addition there are two Assistant SENCos and two higher level teaching assistants.
+Learning support at Cotham is led by the Special Educational Needs and Disabilities Coordinator (SENDCo).
+In addition there is a Deputy SENDCo and seven higher level teaching assistants.
 It is based in the Learning Support Centre, a purpose built facility in the heart of the school which is designed to be a supportive and motivating learning environment.
-The area is well resourced with a wide variety of material to work with students at all levels including a wide variety of books, activities and ICT.
+The area is well resourced to support students at all levels including a wide range of books, activities and ICT.
 The Learning Centre is open between 8.30am and 3.30pm.